Btbens/new-text-based-project/README.md

 new-text-based-project
 ======================

-i want to start a text based explore as an app or on the web
+i want to start a text based explore as an app or on the web. i wounld like it to be ruby or pyrthon if on the maybe js.